How To Become A Minimalist In 30 Days

 The thing is that when focusing on what is bothering you, you automatically enter a negative state of mind, which ultimately attracts more of the same.

-Whenever something triggers a complaint, stop for a second.
+The first step is to become conscious of it.
+So, today try to practice that, and whenever something triggers a complaint, stop for a second.
 First, try to understand why this thing triggered you.

 While it can be hard not to complain, even for tiny things, it is a great way to positively change your mindset and be more aware of your emotions and triggers.